 — Jon Morosi (@jonmorosi) January 11, 2014

 Under a loophole in his suspension, he is allowed to participate in spring training.
-His side's argument that if he can get an injunction to stop the suspension, he will able to play and thus he should prepare for the season.
+His side's argument that if he is able to receive an injunction to stop the suspension, he will able to play and thus he should prepare for the season.

 The Yankees could tell him to not come to Tampa.
-Last spring training, Rodriguez was not with his teammates as he rehabbed from hip surgery.
+Last spring training, Rodriguez was not with his teammates at all as he rehabbed from his hip surgery.

-There's a very good chance the Yankees will kindly ask A-Rod to stay away, but it seems there's an even better chance A-Rod will ignore the request.
-Because let's face it, it wouldn't be closure for A-Rod unless he can make everybody squirm a bit before making his grand exit.
+There's a very, very good chance the Yankees will kindly ask A-Rod to stay away, but it seems there's an even better chance A-Rod will ignore the request and show up anyway.
+Because let's face it, it just wouldn't be closure for A-Rod unless he can make everybody squirm a bit before making his grand exit.